==================

 Blackwater River State Park is among America’s most prosperous biological places.
 It is located within the state forest of Florida and supports more than 300 bird species all year round.
 In addition, this region hosts more than 2,500 species of plants and a rare sand bottom river flowing from Alabama into Blackwater Bay.
 It is also among the purest sand-bottom rivers in the world.

-Blackwater State Parks encompasses about 590 acres and is surrounded by the Blackwater River State Forest.
-You will spot about 4.5 miles of trails within the park that traverse through several habitats, including swamps and floodplain forests, pine Flatwoods, lakeside waters, and freshwater marshes.
+Blackwater State Park encompasses about 590 acres and is surrounded by the Blackwater River State Forest.
+You will spot about 4.5 miles of trails within the park that traverse several habitats, including swamps and floodplain forests, pine Flatwoods, lakeside waters, and freshwater marshes.

 You will spot plenty of yellow-bellied cuckoos, hairy woodpeckers, Red-shouldered hawks, Wood Thrushes, and Prothonotary Warblers.
-Moreover, in the uplands, you may see Brown-headed Nuthatches with delightful acrobats.
+Moreover, you may see Brown-headed Nuthatches with delightful acrobats in the uplands.

 Most Significant Birds